 She is also working on a fiction project as we speak.

-Amy loves public speaking and routinely talks to community organizations, health care agencies, schools and camps.
+Amy loves public speaking and routinely talks to community organizations, health care agencies, and all kinds of conferences.
 Her main topics include:

 - How to Complain Effectively (or Kvetching 101)

 - Delivering Bad News (or Telling the Truth Gently)

 - Resolving Complaints

 - 29 Tips for Dealing with Difficult People

 Amy is represented by Veronica Park of the Corvisiero Agency in New York City.

 Amy has been interviewed on CBC Marketplace, CTV and Global TV, and on the radio with Barry Morgan (sorry, no link for that one) and Ric and Suzanne.
 Book reviews have appeared in The Suburban, The West End Times, Montreal Gazette, and Montreal Families.

 Amy and her book were recently featured in the Brooklyn, NY Jewish newspaper, The Jewish Times.